Study Law in Canada

 The next step

 There are twenty-four law schools in Canada, with six in Ontario and six in Quebec.
 IEC Abroad has links with many of these universities.
 We can offer tailored advice on how to gain entry to their undergraduate and postgraduate law programs.
-If you require more information on how to study law in Canada, contact IEC Abroad today.
+If you are interested in more information on how to study law in Canada, contact IEC Abroad today.